-- ED 440 Methods for Teaching Social Science in the Secondary School 3 Credit Hours.......Spring This course is designed to prepare students for successful teaching at the secondary level (Grades 6-12) in both the social and behavioral sciences.
-Emphasis is placed on different approaches and practices of instruction planning and classroom management, selection and classroom application of various forms of technology, evaluation and questioning techniques, state assessments, research methods, professional organizations and the inclusive classroom. - ED 467/Methods for Teaching Mathematics in the Secondary School 3 Credit Hours.....On DemandMATH 467This course is designed to provide the prospective secondary -level (grades 6-12) mathematics teacher the methods of teaching contemporary mathematics content.
-Topics include methods of presentation, awareness of national mathematics organizations, the writing of unit/daily lessons plans, microteaching of a math lesson, selecting materials, inclusionary practices, classroom application of various forms of technology and techniques of assessment.
+- ED 440 Methods for Teaching Social Science in the Secondary School 3 Credit Hours......Spring This course is designed to prepare students for successful teaching at the secondary level (Grades 6-12) in both the social and behavioral sciences.
+Emphasis is placed on different approaches and practices of instruction planning and classroom management, selection and classroom application of various forms of technology, evaluation and questioning techniques, state assessments, research methods, professional organizations and the inclusive classroom.